Everything you need to know

 We have some of the best accommodation at Cambridge, and offer both traditional and modern College rooms with kitchen facilities, and one of the highest number of en-suites.
 Plus, there are roof terraces, couples flats, city houses, accessible rooms, and some fabulous views across the cricket field.
 We prioritise our first-year students and those taking longer courses for College accommodation, although you’re welcome to find your own rooms if you prefer.
 Find out more about College rooms and flats on the accommodation page.

 Everyone in our community can eat together in a grand modern dining hall, its tall windows overlooking the cricket field.
-Our food is considered some of the best dining at the University.
-You can eat breakfast, lunch and dinner here every weekday; and at weekends, come for our popular brunch, or a Sunday roast.
+Our food is considered some of the best at the University, with a range of hot meals, grab-and-go options and a great salad bar.

-Two nights a week, we hold traditional Formal Halls.
+Two or three nights a week, we hold traditional Formal Halls.
 Some are themed to mark special occasions like Chinese New Year, LGBTQ month, or Thanksgiving.
 Unlike other Colleges, we don’t have a High Table reserved for Fellows.
-Our students, seniors, staff and guests all eat together so it’s a great opportunity to chat to everyone in our community.
+Our students, seniors, staff and guests all eat together so it’s a good opportunity to chat to everyone in our community.

 Events and entertainment

 You’ll be invited to lots of events around your subject area, both inside and outside College including supervisions, dinners, research showcase evenings, seminars, career events, panel discussions, and large symposia and receptions, organised by both students and Fellows.
-Hughes Hall also has many sports clubs, societies, and social events; plus a College gym, a Steinway piano, and a varied music programme.
+Hughes Hall also has many sports clubs, societies, and social events; plus College gym facilities (currently being re-developed), a Steinway piano, and a varied music programme.

 We have a particularly strong tradition in rowing and rugby, with representatives in the Boat Race and Varsity matches, although most of our students join clubs for fun, fitness and friendship.